tezcanTunahan/seesaw-tunahan-tezcan/README.md

 cd seesaw-tunahan-tezcan

-You can use live server run locally
+You can use live server to run  locally